 American Occupational Therapy Association.
 (2016).
 AOTA unveils Vision 2025.
 Retrieved from aota.org/AboutAOTA/vision-2025

 You must first meet the admission requirements of the UWM Graduate School .
-In addition to UWM Graduate School requirements, those applying into the program must meet the departmental requirements found under the Admission heading in the UWM Academic Catalog.
+In addition to UWM Graduate School requirements, you must be prepared to meet the departmental requirements found under the Admission section in the UWM Academic Catalog .

 Out of 401 qualified applicants, 32 students were accepted into the MSOT Program in 2020.
 Students who accepted their placement included 3 males and 29 females.
 The student cohort of 2020 includes 22 Wisconsin residents and 10 out-of-state residents.